-- To the maximum extent permitted by law, the remedies set out in clause 1(b) are the sole remedies available to the Customer and maximum liability of Raith if the Warranty is breached (but note a Customer’s rights described in clause 5 below).
+To the maximum extent permitted by law, the remedies set out in clause 1(b) are the sole remedies available to the customer, and the maximum liability of Raith if the warranty is breached (but note a customer’s rights described in clause 5 below).

-5. Mandatory Statement in favour of Australian Consumers
+5. Mandatory Statement in Favor of Australian Consumers

 6. Manufacturer Warranty

-- Raith is the Manufacturer of the Product; and
+- Raith is the manufacturer of the product

-- Upon the Customer paying to Raith the fee for the service, and sending to Raith the Product (including remote control) at the Customer’s cost and risk, then Raith will service the Product as follows:
+The customer may purchase a service for the products.
+Upon the customer paying to Raith the fee for the service and sending to Raith the product (including remote control) at the customer’s cost and risk, then Raith will service the product as follows: